 Pass through Motiers, which is famed for its absinthe production and continue to Travers where road enthusiasts will be delighted to learn there is an asphalt museum, on the site of the old asphalt mines!
 For over a century asphalt was labouriously mined underground and exported worldwide for road construction.

 Continue to the Creux du Van, a natural rock arena of immense proportions, with 160-metre high vertical rock faces surrounding a 4km long and 1km wide valley basin.
-It’s then a short drive back to Neuchatel, where the tour started, for a final night and a farewell dinner.
+It’s then a short drive back to Neuchatel, where the tour started, for a final night at our amazing five-star lake-side hotel.
+A farewell dinner will be a great finale to this fabulous tour.

 Day 13 : 2 October 2018